neulab/nn4nlp-concepts/concepts.md

 # Concept Hierarchy in Neural Networks for NLP

-In each section, we will have a few basic concepts that we assume need to be known for virtually every paper, and thus don't need to be specifically labeled.
-Then we will have a list of concepts that do need to be labeled, along with their tags.
+Below is a list of important concepts in neural networks for NLP.
+In the `annotations/` directory in this repository, we have examples of papers annotated with these concepts that you can peruse.

+**Annotation Critera**: For a particular paper, the concept should be annotated if it is important to understand the proposed method.
+It should also be annotated if it's important to understand the evaluation.
+For example, if a proposed self-attention model is compared to a baseline that uses an LSTM, and the difference between these two methods is important to understanding the experimental results, then the LSTM concept should also be annotated.
+Concepts do not need to be annotated if they are simply mentioned in passing, or in the related work section.

 **Implication**: Some tags are listed with "`XXX` (implies `YYY`)" which means you need to understand a particular concept `XXX` in order to understand concept `YYY`.
-If `YYY` exists in a paper, you do not need to annotated `XXX`.
+If `YYY` exists in a paper, you do not need to annotate `XXX`.

+## Meta-tag

+This conceptual hierarchy is for tagging papers that are about neural network models for NLP.
+If a paper is not fundamentally about some application of neural networks to NLP, it should be tagged with the following tag and no other tags need to be applied.

+* Not a Neural Network Paper: `non-neural`

 ## Optimization/Learning